-I’ve had diabetes for a long time—65 years to be exact!
+I’ve had diabetes for a long time—since 1954 to be exact!
 I was diagnosed back when insulin was made from pork pancreas and administered with a glass syringe.
 The syringes had to be disinfected every night, and the needles looked monstrous to me, a six-year-old at that time.
 But enough of that, times have changed, and for me, diabetes is now a much more manageable condition.
 I am 71 years old, a mother and grandmother, and am amazingly healthy—at least that’s how I feel!

 But, like many of us, I’ve seen difficult times.
 I’ve had several major surgeries, and I wanted to contrast how things have changed regarding my ability to cope with being a person with diabetes in a hospital where I have to turn over parts of managing my condition to someone else.